 Welcome to Daily Connect

-My Daily Musings on Life, Self-Awareness, Art & Spirituality
+Daily Musings on Life, Self-Awareness, Art, Poetry & Spirituality

 I have lived in three countries.
 The United Kingdom (where I was born), New Zealand and now Australia.
 I married and had four children and then after my marriage ended, I lived on my own with the children for a number of years.
 I went to University during this time and graduated with a Bachelor of Science (majoring in Psychology).
 I completed postgraduate courses; being a diploma in Correctional Management, and Certificate 4 courses in Drugs and Alcohol, Mental Health, Sexual Offender case management, and Aged Care.

 I left my marriage of 13 years in 1999.
 I was on my own with four children for a number of years.
 I then met my husband Brett and we became a blended family when we married in 2008.
 We now have 6 adult children between us.
 They all have moved out of the home and are getting on with their lives.
 We have one little dog that keeps my husband and I company called Lily.
-Our first grandchild is due to be born in early 2019.
+Our first grandchild was born in January 2019, and his name is Raphael.

 Major Life Changes